Katric/USBeSafe/docs/findings/identifying-unauthorized-usb-device/info.md

 fn poll_usb() -> Result<(), Error> {
     println!("Starting USB device monitor...");

-    // Create a monitor builder to set up the udev monitoring. let builder = udev::MonitorBuilder::new()?.match_subsystem("usb")?;
+    let builder = udev::MonitorBuilder::new()?.match_subsystem("usb")?;

-    // Build the monitor, which gives us a socket to listen on. let monitor = builder.listen()?;
+    let monitor = builder.listen()?;

     println!("Listening for 'add' events on the 'usb' subsystem...");